Apnea in a Premature Baby: Care Instructions

 Babies with apnea may release a big breath and then have a period of no breathing or small breaths.
 Some babies turn pale and blue during an apnea spell.
 Your baby may only have one spell a day or could have a few spells an hour.
 Many babies stop having apnea spells when they reach their original due date.
 But if your baby was born very early, apnea spells may continue for a while, even months.
 One of the ways to treat this is to give caffeine to your baby.

 If your baby still has apnea spells when it is time to come home, you may get a prescription for caffeine medicine for your baby.
-A nurse also may show you special ways to feed and hold your baby to help him or her breathe.
+A nurse also may show you special ways to feed and hold your baby to help them breathe.

 Worrying about your baby's breathing is very stressful.
 It may help you to learn as much as you can about your baby's condition and treatment.